-33 Opening the accession negotiations, the European Commission found that "citizens rights in Croatia are ... not yet fully protected by the judiciary" (Opinion, 2004:16); two years later, it was found that "reform is at an early stage and the judicial system continues to suffer from severe shortcomings" (Progress report, 2006:8).
+33 Opening the accession negotiations, the European Commission found that in Croatia "citizens' rights are ... not yet fully protected by the judiciary" (Opinion, 2004:16); two years later, it was found that "reform is at an early stage and the judicial system continues to suffer from severe shortcomings" (Progress report, 2006:8).
 It is expected that this finding will not be considerably altered in the report for 2007.